mandrek44/stratosphere-net/BlogResources/09-PlottingData2.md

 ## HeatMapSeries
 OxyPlot has a data series called [`HeatMapSeries`](<http://docs.oxyplot.org/en/latest/models/series/HeatMapSeries.html>) that let us do exactly that.

-First, let's define some context:
+We'll work in context of following method:

     public static HeatMapSeries HeatMap(this PlotModel model, double minX0, double maxX0, double minX1, double maxX1, Func<Matrix, double> f)
     {

-We want to plot a function f (that accepts Matrix and computes single value) in given range of values.
+(plot function f, that accepts Matrix and computes single value, in given range of values)

-First initialize the OxyPlot series:
+Start by initializing the OxyPlot series:

     var map = new HeatMapSeries
     {